writethedocs/www/docs/slack.rst

    Be sure to share your proposed channel name, description, and to tag your cosponsors.
 #.
 Start thinking about how to seed the new channel with discussion, with an open-ended question, a link to discuss, or a hot take.

-The Write the Docs moderation team will review your proposal.
+The Write the Docs moderation team will review your proposal to make sure the new channel will be active, durable, and won't duplicate or create confusion with another channel.
+Whenever possible, the moderators work with channel sponsors on improvements to the proposal.

 If your proposal is approved, then you and your consponsors must:

 #.
 Seed discussion in the new channel.